How to Take Care of Your Baby’s Emerging Teeth

 Is It Safe to Give Fluoride Supplements to Your Baby?

 Babies must not be given fluoride supplements during the first six months.
-After six months, based on doctor’s recommendations fluoride supplements can be given to your baby based on overall fluoride intake through tap water and toothpaste content.
+After six months, based on a doctor’s recommendation, fluoride supplements can be given to the baby, but only considering the baby’s overall fluoride intake.

-What to Do if a Baby Hates Brushing Time
+What to Do If Your Baby Hates Brushing Time

 Your baby may feel discomfort and be reluctant to let their teeth get brushed in the beginning.
 A good workaround for this is making fun little games and demonstrating how toothbrushing is important by doing it yourself.
 A cold teething run or a cold washcloth which the baby can chew on helps too.

 Brushing your baby’s teeth is not as hard as one expects.
-By following the above tips and keeping fluoride intake in mind, you’ll be strolling through motherhood lane and help your baby establish perfect oral hygiene habits, thus safeguarding their teeth and their dental future.
+By following the above tips and keeping fluoride intake in mind, you will be able to take care of your baby’s teeth and overall oral hygiene with ease.

 Also Read: Bathing Your Baby – Procedure and Tips